microlinkhq/metascraper/README.md

 })()
 ```

-Where the output will be something like:
+The output will be something like:

 ```json
 {